benjaminvinicky/Git-Rebase/rebase-experiments/Manage_Rebase_History.md

 In general, **do not rebase shared branches** but you should rebase _onto_ shared branches.

+##### Fast forwarding vs merging

+A merge command doesn’t always create a new merge commit.
+If the head of the current branch is the parent of the branch you want to merge, then git will default to fast-forwarding, with no additional merge commit.
+If the current head is not the parent however, git will perform a merge which supplies the extra commit.

+This plays into the reason we rebase.
+When we rebase, we declare that the parent of our target branch is in fact, the head of our current branch.
+This allows the fast-forwarding behavior we see in rebase.
+This behavior also plays into using the git pull --rebase feature.

 ##### Git Pull --Rebase

 A git pull works by fetching and then merging.
 Similarly a `$ git pull --rebase` first fetches the branch, and then does a rebase.

+Note:
-While `$ git pull --rebase` seems the same as git fetch and git rebase, it is important to know that they are not the same.
-The pull rebase option looks in the reflogs of the remote tracking branch and can tell which commits are local, and which are from an earlier fetch.
+Pull --rebase is not a git fetch & git rebase.
+The pull --rebase option looks in the reflogs of the remote tracking branch and can tell which commits are local, and which are from an earlier fetch.
 The result is a linear, readable history with all work intact and in order.  _Magic_.

-##### Conflicts
+##### Avoiding history conflicts

 History conflicts happen when someone else has pushed commits to origin.
 You need to get the new commits AND decide what to do what to do with them.
-Without rebase, you had `$ git pull` or `$ git fetch` + `$ git merge`.
-Both create implicit merge commits.
+Without rebase you have `$ git pull` === `$ git fetch` && `& git merge`.
+Both commands create implicit merge commits.
 Rebase provides greater control and flexibility when you want to sync a branch to origin.
 Here are your rebase options:

 - git pull --rebase
 - git fetch; git rebase

+These accomplish the same goal: telling git pull to use rebase instead of merge.

 Once your local git history matches origin, but with your changes applied on top, you can safely push to origin.
+As your changes now begin at the head of the remote, the merge performs a fast-forward, avoiding the extra merge commit.

 **Merge conflicts** still can happen using rebase.
 Fix and continue as usual.